james-millner/jamesmillner.dev/content/posts/10-WahooGoHobbyApp/index.md

 ### The Negatives

 Ah, I hate to say it, but I do find Go's approach to error handling a bit cumbersome.
-While I write this in the 'Negatives' section I wince as I write this, as I can certainly see the benefits of it.
+While I write this in the 'Negatives' section I wince, as I can certainly see the benefits of it.
 But having to check for errors after every function call can be a bit of a pain.
 I've found myself writing a lot of boilerplate code to handle errors.

 Though the tricky thing here is that Go is designed to be simply and easy to read, and there's no denying that the error handling is simple and easy to read.
 So I guess it's a bit of a trade off.